-TUS Managers will ensure that H&S risk assessments are undertaken and appropriate control measures are implemented for work activities and campus areas coming under their management control.
-Risk assessments will be recorded (e.g. electronically) & retained by the relevant unit management, activity lead or Department/function (Note: TUS encourages units to prepare Local Unit Safety Statements to retain these risk assessments).
+TUS Managers will ensure that H&S risk assessments are undertaken, and appropriate control measures are implemented for work activities and campus areas coming under their management control.
+Risk assessments must be recorded (e.g., electronically) & retained by the relevant unit or Department/function management.
+(Note: Where Units or Departments have in place Local Unit/Departmental Safety Statements, their risk assessments should be retained in these documents).

-• Communication
+Communication

-TUS will ensure that appropriate arrangements are in place for the communication of University safety policies procedures and relevant guidance.
+TUS will ensure that appropriate arrangements are in place for the communication of university safety policies procedures and relevant guidance.

-• Consultation
+Consultation